USEPA/CMAQ/UTIL/chemmech/README.md

 #### REACTIONS. <a name="REACTIONS"></a>

 The key word proceeds the list of reactions in the mechanism.
 Only the first four characters (i.e., REAC) are actually required.
 The key word is followed closed brackets and an equal sign.
-The brackets enclosure indicates units for rate constants.
+The bracket's enclosure indicates units for rate constants.
 Allowed enclosures "PP" and "CM," ppm-min units and molecule-cc-sec units, respectively.
 Either enclosure is case insensitive.
 A delimiter is not required after the equal sign but a "hard return" after the entry is suggested for clarity of the input file.
 Examples of valid inputs include the following:

                            REAC[PP]=
                            RE ACTIONS [CM]=